 Examples of Use and Benefits Achieved

-User Interview
+User Interviews

 When is it used?
-At the beginning of the project, to learn about the "pain" points that users face.
+At the beginning of the project, to learn about the "pain" points that users encounter.
 For example, you need to develop a system for patient accounting in a hospital.
 To do this, you need to clearly understand the stages each patient goes through, what information is important for doctors, and how much time it takes.
-Interviews with medical staff are ideal for this.
+Interviews with healthcare staff are ideal for this.

 Result.
 Qualitative insights into user needs, their pains, problems, and tasks.
 One of the most valuable sources of information.